 As the size of your organization increases, the size of your network infrastructure grows with it.
-This is why it's no longer sufficient to use a silo-based approach where each network function is monitored by an individual tool for network monitoring.
+This is why it's no longer sufficient to use a silo-based approach where each network function is monitored by an individual tool for network infrastructure monitoring.

 A typical network infrastructure is comprised of multiple processes, and it's vital to have a unified infrastructure monitoring tool to unite all of these individual silos and collectively monitor them to achieve overall efficiency.